Namass/Branch-Integration-Guides/url-creation-guide.md

 					// the link when clicked on these various endpoints.
 					// The default is the app store page if specified,
 					// and the web url (in app settings) if no app is specified.
+					// Warning: Currently, Android Chrome does not support
+					// the $android_url override.

 We recently enabled the ability for you to control whether you link tries to open the app by default or not.